 A change in ownership is not material if the prior owner(s) continues to own one half or greater interest after the change in ownership.
 A change in ownership that is not material does not require an examination of potential changes in employees or operations.
 (Learn more about When Less Than The Entire Risk Is Sold.)
-Transfers of ownership between members of an immediate family member (father, mother, husband, wife, registered domestic partner, son, daughter, stepson, stepdaughter, grandson, granddaughter, grandfather, or grandmother) are not considered material.
+Transfers of ownership between members of an immediate family member (parent, spouse, registered domestic partner, child, stepchild, grandchild or grandparent) are not considered material.
 In the event of a change in ownership that is not material, the historical payroll and loss experience stays with the entity.

 Non-Material Change in Ownership Examples